Rouji/single_php_filehost/README.md

 ```

 # Purging Old Files
-To check for any files, that exceed their max age, and delete them, you need to call index.php with the argument "purge"
+To check for any files that exceed their max age and delete them, you need to call index.php with the argument "purge"
 ```bash
 php index.php purge
 ```